Everything you need to know...

 Work placements

-Both the postgraduate certificate and diploma include up to 60 clinical hours, which sit within the sensory integration modules.
-These clinical hours can be completed within your own workplace – or you can arrange to complete them in another suitable environment.
+There is a requirement to complete 60 clinical hours within modules A-C. These clinical hours can be completed within your own workplace – or you can arrange to complete them in another suitable environment.

 You’ll also be supported in clinical mentoring sessions to help you hone your clinical skills.
 Your mentor will be from the SIE register of clinical mentors – or from your workplace if you have a suitable mentor at work who’s an advanced practitioner in sensory integration.
-You’ll usually have around three hours of mentoring per module.
+You will have two hours of clinical mentoring on Module B and three hours of clinical mentoring on Module C.

 Networking opportunities